ozgursakizli/ozgursakizli/README.md

 ### HEY! 👋

 My name is Özgür Sakızlı and I'm an Android Developer.

+### What you can find here?

+I'm always trying to keep up with new Android features.
+You can find my demo projects here...

 ### Contacts
 LinkedIn: https://www.linkedin.com/in/ozgursakizli/

 Email: ozgursakizli@gmail.com